jhshakil/brainbin/README.md

 - 📦 Uses **pnpm** for fast, reliable package management
 - 🎨 Styled with **Tailwind CSS** (if applicable, update if you’re using something else)
 - 🛠 Easy project structure for scalability
-- 🔄 Hot reloading during development
-- ✅ Linting and formatting support (ESLint/Prettier)
+- ✅ Linting and formatting support (ESLint)

 ---